ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ## Exercise 5.1 Generate your app

-Navigate to you explorer in the business application studio and look for the **TravelScenario.png** picture.
+Navigate to your explorer in the business application studio and look for the **TravelScenario.png** picture.
 Double click on the picture to see the preview.

 ![image](ex5img1.png)